‘He is going to kill somebody.’ High-speed police chase video draws criticism from expert

 Cobb also said what happened in the video shows why police chases are rarely used anymore.

-“He is driving wrecklessly,” he said.
+“He is driving recklessly,” he said.
 “Memphis and a lot of other agencies would have called it off, because you can’t get them all.
 Unless it was a citizen or police officer who had been shot or something like that.
 But a stolen car?
 Nobody does that anymore.”

 WREG asked the Hernando Police Department for a copy of their chase policy, but the department denied our Freedom of Information request, saying “written procedures to be followed by officers when performing their jobs are exempt from investigative reports.”